 When you design workload architectures, you should use industry patterns that address common challenges.
 Patterns can help you make intentional tradeoffs within workloads and optimize for your desired outcome.
-They can also help mitigate risks that originate from specific problems, which can impact security, performance, cost, and operations.
-If not mitigated, those risks will eventually cause reliability issues.
+They can also help mitigate risks that originate from specific problems, which can impact reliability, security, cost, and operations.
+If not mitigated, risks will eventually lead to performance inefficiencies.
 These patterns are backed by real-world experience, are designed for cloud scale and operating models, and are inherently vendor agnostic.
 Using well-known patterns as a way to standardize your workload design is a component of operational excellence.

 Many design patterns directly support one or more architecture pillars.
-Design patterns that support the Reliability pillar prioritize workload availability, self-preservation, recovery, data and processing integrity, and containment of malfunctions.
+Design patterns that support the Performance Efficiency pillar address scalability, performance tuning, task prioritization, and the removal of bottlenecks.

-The following table summarizes cloud design patterns that support the goals of reliability.
+The following table summarizes cloud design patterns that support the goals of performance efficiency.

 |Backends for Frontends

 |Individualizes the service layer of a workload by creating separate services that are exclusive to a specific frontend interface.
 This separation enables you to optimize in ways that might not be possible with a shared service layer.
 When you handle individual clients differently, you can optimize performance for a specific client's constraints and functionality.

 |Introduces segmentation between components to isolate the blast radius of malfunctions.
 This design enables each bulkhead to be individually scalable to meet the needs of the task that's encapsulated in the bulkhead.

 |Optimizes access to frequently read data by introducing a cache that's populated on demand.
 The cache is then used on subsequent requests for the same data.
 This pattern is especially useful with read-heavy data that doesn't change often and can tolerate a certain amount of staleness.
 The goal of this implementation is to provide better performance in the system overall by offloading this type of data to a cache instead of sourcing it from its data store.